 Tower fans like the popular Lasko Wind Curve at Amazon are an excellent example of this.

 3. They’re great for white noise

 A simple but classic box fan like this popular Lasko 3720 model produces a soothing and calming “white noise” that can improve your quality of life.
-A side effect of how they operate, the noise “masks” (covers up) outside noises like your neighbors, traffic, people talking, and more.
+A side effect of how they work, the noise “masks” (covers up) outside noises like your neighbors, traffic, people talking, and more.
 It’s a great and cost-effective way to help you focus, relax, or sleep better.

 Fans are also very helpful in some cases for blocking outside noises that cause us stress and interrupt sleep, studying, or working.

-Models that produce a very high air flow rate and introduce a lot of turbulence near them as a side effect can produce a large amount of soothing white noise.
+Models that produce a very high airflow rate and introduce a lot of turbulence near them as a side effect can produce a large amount of soothing white noise.
 Box fans are especially helpful for this.